ansys/pysimai/doc/source/index.rst

 For more information, see :ref:`post_processings`.

 You're all set.
-You can now learn about more advanced concepts, such as starting a :class:`~ansys.simai.core.client.SimAIClient` instance from a :ref:`configuration file<configuration>`, :ref:`exploring your data<data_exploration>`, and :ref:`best practices<best_practices>`.
+You can now learn about more advanced concepts, such as starting the SimAI clietn from a :ref:`configuration file<configuration>`, :ref:`exploring your data<data_exploration>`, and :ref:`best practices<best_practices>`.

 To explore the functions and methods available to you, see :ref:`api_reference`.